Navigating expat finance and the world of “expat financial advisors” is a challenging task!

 Retirement Planning for Expats

-Planning for the later years of your life is the cornerstone of nearly all financial planning and regardless of your nationality, your government-backed scheme will always fall short of an ideal retirement.
+Planning for the later years of your life is the cornerstone of nearly all financial planning, and regardless of your nationality, your government-backed scheme will always fall short of an ideal retirement.

-Many countries have agreements that allow you to contribute from overseas, however, expat pension planning is something you need to address.
+Many countries have agreements that allow you to contribute from overseas.
+However, expat pension planning is something you need to address.

 Employ a healthy balance between your enjoyment today and your future goals.
-It is your expat. financial advisors’ job to install this ethos into you and not to over or under-commit you.
-You are employing the services of a professional to help you hit your goals in the most hassle-free manner.
+It is the duty of your expat financial advisor to install this ethos into you and not to over or under-commit you.

 Try calculating all of your monthly living expenses.
-With the money that is left over, your disposable income, commit 50-60% of this towards a structured savings account and with the remaining 40-50% put this in a liquid bank that you can access.
-If you do not need it then invest it at the end of the year.
+With the money that is left over, your disposable income, commit 50-60% of this towards a structured savings account and with the remaining 40-50%, put this in a liquid bank that you can access.

 Being recommended the right products for the right reasons with consistent, high-quality, ongoing attention should see you safely to your retirement.